jorexdeveloper/java-utils/ScientificCalculator/README.md

 ```
 **EXPERIMENTAL**

-Similar to the above methods, allowing a special format (below) and an `int` used as a range for formatting the answer.
+Similar to the above methods, allowing a special format constant in class `jorex.programs.ntw.NumberToWord` (below) and an `int` used as a range for formatting the answer.
 This may only be used with the format below.

 ```java
 public static final int FORMAT_FIRST_LETTER_UPPER_CASE_RANGE
 ```
 Specifies conversion of the first letter every after `range` digits in the answer from the right to upper case.
-It requires a range to be specified with the above method.
+It requires a range of digits to be specified with the above method.

 ```java